remixz/trekkie/README.md

 An LCARS-inspired Pebble watchface.
 Swanky.

-NOTE: I forked this from remixz in order to make a couple of minor mods.
-The month number has been added to the date line, I've removed the leading 0 when in 12h time, and I added a little am/pm below the time as appropriate.

 *I hold no responsibility if this breaks your Pebble!
 This is built using the early Proof of Concept SDK, and may be unstable.* I use it on my Pebble without issues though. :smile:

 ### Building